What do Shaolin Qigong, Shaolin Kung Fu, and Zen Meditation have in common?

 And I want you to do the same.
 You’ve read enough for today.
 Now go practice some qigong!

 If you don’t know any qigong, then click here to learn Lifting The Sky.
 And don’t forget to feel grateful to Bodhidharma for giving us this wonderful exercise 1500 years ago!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.